TAUSBV/dqf-api/v3/README.md

 In this approach, source and target segments are posted at the same time using one single method:
 [POST /v3/project/**child**/{projectId}/file/{fileId}/targetLang/{targetLangCode}/segment](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add).
 This method is almost identical to the POST/translation described above and only requires two additional parameters: 1) the source segment content and 2) its index numbering.

-Please note that for this approach _no batch upload_ of full segments is currently available.
+**Please note that for this approach _no batch upload_ option for full segments is currently available.**

-**Note:** It is strongly recommended the use of [Approach 1](#approach1).
+**Note:** It is strongly recommended to use [Approach 1](#approach1).
 Even though it seems like extra effort (batch upload, an additional request), it will lead to a more robust solution.

-Irrespective of the POST approach you decide to use, you will need to ensure that DQF receives all required information to produce accurate reports.
-This includes all relevant (source/target) segment and review information that complement that translated/reviewed content itself.
-Please consider carefully how you want to approach the submissions to DQF.
-If you need assistance please contact the DQF Team.

-**IMPORTANT:** DQF requires all translated segments (edited or not) to be posted for any child project that is directly associated with the translation activity.
-This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.

-**Note:** TAUS recomments posting segment content including tags (whenever available) as they are an integral part of the translation/review process.
-DQF will process tags internally.

 <a name="targetSegments"/>